it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Injection_Prevention_Requirements.md

 ### Use Secure HTTP Response Headers

+[Public key pins is deprecated.
+Unclear if replacement is well supported]

 To protect against cross-site scripting (XSS) and man-in-the-middle (MITM) attacks, use the Content Security Policy (CSP) and Public-Key-Pins headers.

 Applies to: Web components